Property Affordability Calculator

 Understanding LMI

-LMI can be capitalised into your loan — you don't necessarily need to pay it upfront — but it increases your total loan balance and repayments.
-The best way to avoid LMI is to save a 20% deposit, or explore government schemes such as the First Home Guarantee (formerly FHLDS) which allows eligible first-home buyers to purchase with just 5% deposit and no LMI.
+LMI can be capitalised into your loan, you don’t necessarily need to pay it upfront, but it increases your total loan balance and repayments.
+The best way to avoid LMI is to save a 20% deposit, or explore government schemes such as the First Home Guarantee, which allows eligible first home buyers to purchase with just 5% deposit and no LMI.

 How does the affordability calculator work?

-The calculator uses two tests and takes the lower result.
+The calculator runs two tests and takes the lower result.
 First, it calculates the maximum purchase price your deposit can support at your chosen deposit percentage.
-Second, it estimates your borrowing capacity using your income, expenses, and the HEM benchmark — the same method Australian banks use.
+Second, it estimates your borrowing capacity using your income, expenses, and the HEM benchmark, the same method Australian banks use.
 The binding constraint (whichever limits you more) determines your affordable purchase price.

 What is the difference between deposit-limited and serviceability-limited?